mqq-marek/ProjectEuler-254/README.md

 We will look more detailed on the way how different n gives the same f(n).

-Yesterday we noticed the prospect n numbers has digits ordered from smallest to highest.
+Yesterday we noticed that, the prospect number n has digits ordered from smallest to highest.

-We also notice yesterday some reduction property:
-- if n has two 11 digits it can be replaced by 2 which is makes smaller number because its length is shorter by one digit.
+We fonded also some reduction property - n does not have digit 0 and n has only one digit 1 (11 digits can be replaced by 2 which makes smaller number because number is horter by one digit).

-So we know that numbers which are result of g(i) have maximum one digit 1.

-If we apply the same rules to others digit we can easily find that:
+If we apply the same redustion rules to others digit we can easily find that:
 - f(222) = f(3) as 2!+2!+2! = 3!
 - f(3333) = f(4)
 - ...
 - f(888888888) = f(9) as 9 * 8! = 9!

-As a result that number candidates for being n such that g(i)=n have the following pattern:
+As a result that number n candidates such that g(i)=n have the following pattern:

 ^1{0,1}2{0,2}3{0,3}4{0,4}5{0,5}6{0,6}7{0,7}8{0,8}9*$